 Problem Gambling Prevalence in the UK

-Now that we have given you some context about the extent of gambling in the country, we shall proceed with data that is directly related to problem gambling.
-Despite the massive popularity of betting among Brits, the UK manages to maintain low problem gambling levels largely thanks to the adequate regulations and strict consumer protection policies that are in place.
+Now that we have provided context about the extent of gambling in the country, we shall proceed with data that is directly related to problem gambling.
+Despite the massive popularity of betting among Brits, the UK manages to maintain low problem-gambling levels largely thanks to the adequate regulations and strict consumer-protection policies that are in place.

 Source: Yonder Consulting/UK Gambling Commission